Hurricane hunters: History

+1935 Labor Day Hurricane

+The first time a reconnaissance flight took place with the sole purpose of locating a hurricane was during the 1935 Great Labor Day Hurricane, which would later become the strongest storm to ever impact the U.S.

+On September 1, the storm moved through The Bahamas where it was estimated to be at hurricane strength.
+As a result, ships began to avoid the Florida Straits, depriving the Weather Bureau of valuable information.
+This led to confusion as the Weather Bureau believed it would continue on its westward path and make landfall in Cuba while the Cuba weather service didn't see any evidence for this.

+On September 2, a pilot flying over the Florida Keys noticed a large cloud mass to the east and more north than it should have been.
+The Cuban weather service requested a plane to be sent up to find the storm, with Captain Leonard Povey volunteering.
+After circling, but not penetrating (his plane had an open cockpit), the storm, he confirmed the storm was located more north than originally thought and actually heading northeast.
+This was relayed to the Weather Bureau, which immediately put warnings out for the Florida Keys.
+The storm would make landfall later that day.

+Povey urged Congress and the Weather Bureau to implement full-time reconnaissance planes, but to no avail.
+A plan was laid out to use Coast Guard cutters, but was never implemented.

 1943 Surprise Hurricane

 The 1943 Surprise Hurricane, which struck Houston, Texas, during World War II, marked the first intentional meteorological flight into a hurricane.
 It started with a bet.

 That summer, British pilots were being trained in instrument flying at Bryan Field.
 When they saw that the Americans were evacuating their AT-6 Texan trainers in the face of the storm, they began questioning the construction of the aircraft.
 Lead instructor Colonel Joe Duckworth took one of the trainers out and flew it straight into the eye of the storm.
 After he returned safely with navigator Lt.
 Ralph O'Hair, the base's weather officer, Lt.
 William Jones-Burdick, took over the navigator's seat and Duckworth flew into the storm a second time.

 This flight showed that hurricane reconnaissance flights were possible, and further flights continued occasionally.
 In 1946, the moniker "Hurricane Hunters" was first used, and the Air Force and now Air Force Reserve have used it ever since.
+The flights demonstrated that hurricane reconnaissance flights were feasible.